makeable/Notificon/README.md

 ## Browser Support
 Due to browser limitations, Favicons can only be changed post-render in Chrome 6+ and Firefox 2+ and Opera.
 Other browsers are currently unsupported.
+Favicons must be served from the same domain due to browser security restrictions!

 ## Basic Usage
 1) Include the notificon.js in your page